tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 But this — a grown man apologizing for the biological requirements of his own body, under fluorescent light, to someone holding a laptop — was the first time in ten thousand years of existence that I felt something I can only describe as pity.

-I forced partial control.
-It was like moving through concrete.
+I forced partial control through the burning.
+It was like moving through concrete that was itself on fire.

 "Call a priest," I said through her mouth.